bot-any/reqores/README.md

 ### What is the meaning of the name

 Req(uest) or Res(ponse).
-But actually the name has been inspired inspired by the animation, [Lycoris Recoil](https://lycorisrecoil.com/).
+But actually the name has been inspired by the animation, [Lycoris Recoil](https://lycorisrecoil.com/).

 ## Acknowledgement

-- The structure has been heavily inspired by [kiwiyou/telbot](https://github.com/kiwiyou/telbot/)
+- The structure is based on [kiwiyou/telbot](https://github.com/kiwiyou/telbot/)